Why Psychologists Study The Duchenne Smile

 One study published in the Journal of Advertising Research showed that celebrities who flashed a Duchenne smile during product endorsements were seen in a more positive light.
 This means that if you can produce a Duchenne smile, you may be able to influence others more easily.

-One of the single most important parts of life is simply enjoyment.
 Our modern world doesn't always lend itself to pleasant experiences or letting go and just enjoying the moment.
 However, sporting a Duchenne smile can enhance your ability to feel pleasant, positive emotions.
 Simply put, it’s possible that you could enjoy your life more by smiling more often.

+Many researchers now believe you can voluntarily produce a Duchenne smile.
 To create a Duchenne smile, start by thinking of something happy.
 Picture someone you love or remember a happy event.
 Some people prefer to think of something humorous.
 Sometimes, just changing the way you're thinking at the moment is enough.

 If not, try mirror practice.
 Think of that happy thought as you look in a mirror.
 Then, try to smile, focusing on lifting the skin around your lips, cheeks, and eye muscles.
 When you see you've produced a genuine-looking smile, notice what muscles you're using.
+The more you practice, the better you may become at producing the smile, and the more easily it may come in the future.

 How online therapy can help

 When smiling seems impossible, you may need some extra help to put a Duchenne smile back on your face, and that’s okay.
 You can talk to a therapist anytime you're ready.
-Licensed counselors are available at BetterHelp.com for online therapy at a time and place that's convenient for you.
+Licensed counselors are available at BetterHelp for online therapy at a time and place that's convenient for you.

 Takeaway

-The Duchenne smile is considered to be the most genuine smile indicating happiness, enjoyment, and other positive emotions.
+The Duchenne smile is considered to be the most genuine smile, indicating happiness, enjoyment, and other positive emotions.
 Through over a century of research, psychologists and behavioral scientists have found that not only does this type of smile have a positive impact on our emotional and social well-being, but we can also learn how to voluntarily create this type of smile and still reap many of the same benefits.
 If you’re struggling with being able to feel genuine happiness and produce an authentic smile, therapy may be able to help.

 Seeking to improve your mental health?